fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Addressed a reported issue where the text-to-speech hotkey fails to function when used on a checkbox or slider in various menus.
 - Addressed a reported issue where the Narrator fails to have function when hovering the cursor on some items in the Your Progress menu.
 - Shawnee is now listed with the Exploration Age civilizations when viewing the Player Unlocks menu.
-- Addressed a reported issue where Shawnee’s unlock notification fails to display when befriending two City-States during Antiquity gameplay.
+- Addressed a reported issue where Shawnee's unlock notification fails to display when befriending two City-States during Antiquity gameplay.
 - Addressed a reported issue where The Independent power characters remain on the screen after opening and closing the diplomacy menu several times.
 - Addressed an issue that some players reported experiencing where the Unique Quarter description appears cut off when viewing in the Building Breakdown screen.
 - Addressed an issue that some players reported experiencing where unlocalized text appeared when viewing the "Nuclear Weapons Available" warning pop-up in Modern Age.